computers-are-good/energyMultiverse/story.md

 Who cares about the "don't start a sentence with a preposition" rule lol what is that?

-If cost can be afforded, highlight it in green.
-Else highlight it in red.

 Make drone energy upgrade more expensive

-Display play time in hours minutes and seconds

 ## story1